KDE/libplasma/README.md

-# Plasma Framework
+# libplasma

 Foundational libraries, components, and tools of the Plasma workspaces

 ## Introduction
-The plasma framework provides the following:
+libplasma provides the following:
-- QML components
+- QML components that can be used by any Plasma shell
-- A C++ library: libplasma
+- A C++ library: `libplasma` itself
 - Script engines

 ## QML components